 East London is known as eMonti in Xhosa and Oos-Londen in Afrikaans.

-Lying in between the Nahoon River in the north and the Buffalo river to the South, East London is the only river port in South Africa.
-The shores are lapped by the warm waters of the Indian Ocean and with its sub-tropical climate is a sought after tourist destination for local South Africans and international tourist alike.
+Lying between the Nahoon River in the north and the Buffalo River to the south, East London is the only river port in South Africa.
+The shores are lapped by the warm waters of the Indian Ocean, and with its sub-tropical climate, it is a sought-after tourist destination for local South Africans and international tourists alike.

 East London is the seat of the Buffalo City Metropolitan Municipality, South Africa’s third-largest metropolitan municipality by area.